worldmaking/datt3074/index.md

 Have you ever heard [Generative.FM](https://generative.fm)?
 It is a collection of generative radio stations that never end or repeat.
 It could be music for working to, sleeping to, meditating to, focusing to, ... and never getting bored from.  (*It's not the first generative radio station ever, there have been quite a few, but it's the most active one I could find today*)

-This assignment is to create a robot radio station, which is always absolutely different every time you listen in.
+This assignment is to create a robot radio station, **which is always different, every time you listen in.**

 - To ensure it is always unique, the patch should use the current date and time to modify its parameters.
 The template patch below has this already set up for you.
 You can either listen to the current date & time, or pick a random date & time (or choose by hand), to make sure that the station has enough variety.